AxB2002/GuichetAtm/README.md

 ### Description

-This project aims to develop an ATM simulator that modernizes a previous version of the application.
+This project aims to develop an ATM simulator using C# that modernizes a previous version of the application.
+It incorporates a MySQL database and features a graphical user interface that connects various views and models.
 The goal is to demonstrate skills in analysis, design, object-oriented development, and testing.

 ### Objectives